boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

 :guilabel:`Email` and :guilabel:`Password` fields empty.
 Press :guilabel:`Login`
 to continue.
 (In this case you won't be asked for a master password.)

-After entering the *Boundless Connect* credentials or just pressing :guilabel:`Login` without entering anything in the fields, you will see search panel which will be used to access Boundless plugins and additional content.
+After entering the *Boundless Connect* credentials or just by pressing :guilabel:`Login` without entering anything in the fields, you will see search panel which will be used to search and access Boundless plugins and other additional content.

 .. figure:: img/search-panel.png
    :align: center